Horton-in-Ribblesdale to Greenhead

 Day 19 (day 5 of Pennine Way) continued: Horton in Ribblesdale to Dodd Fell Hill

-After meeting my family for lunch in Horton in Ribblesdale, I resupplied my food, snacks, wipes and meths, and also made some changes of gear.
+After meeting my family for lunch in Horton in Ribblesdale, I resupplied my food, snacks, antibacterial wipes and meths, and also made some changes of gear.
 I’d got some new socks, thank God, as the others were smelling pretty bad by now.
 I was now wearing the Darn Tough hiker socks that I’d walked LEJOG in and a new pair of light hiker socks.
 My wife had washed my Rohan shirt for me so I swapped back to that.
-I didn’t really want to, as my Icebreaker merino shirt was still warm and comfortable even when it was wet.
+I didn’t really want to, as I really liked my Icebreaker merino shirt.
+It stayed warm and comfortable even when it was wet.
 However, my wife insisted I change it (I can’t imagine why).
-I don’t want to admit this, but it was a good decision as the next few days were quite warm, and the Rohan shirt is better than the Icebreaker in those conditions.
+I don’t want to admit this, but it was a good decision as the next few days were quite warm, and the Rohan shirt is better than the Icebreaker when it’s hot and dry.

 My daughter Zoe and I set off back on the Pennine Way.
 We were aiming for Dodd Fell Hill to camp.
 The sun had finally come out after the deluge this morning, and the wind had dropped.
 This lead to a lovely afternoon’s walk through gorgeous scenery, past rivers and little valleys.